Don’t get caught out!

 5 If you want to walk on tarmac using trekking or NW poles you’ll need rubber ‘paws’ for the road end of your poles.
 Paws can either be attached to the pole and or manually put on/taken off.
 You do not need paws on grass or trail as you’ll be using the inbuilt spike as an anchor in the ground.

-6 Using one trekking pole while walking is not advisable as you are unbalanced and working one side of the body harder than the other.
+6 Using one hiking/trekking pole is not advisable as you are using one side of the body more than the other, usually the already stronger side.
 If you have to use one pole make sure you swap it to the other hand every 15 minutes or so.
 You should always use two Nordic walking poles.

 You can find our favourite Nordic walking poles here and if you’re looking for our advice on best walking kit here’s our recommendations: